keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 We discussed also running the following test, but did not have time.

- * Agitating the coordinator, tservers and compactors while ingest was running.
+ * Agitating the Compaction Coordinator, Tablet Servers and Compactors while ingest was running.
  * Comparing the impact on queries for internal vs external compactions.
- * Having multiple external compaction queues, each with its own set of autoscaled compactor pods.
+ * Having multiple external compaction queues, each with its own set of autoscaled Compactor pods.
  * Forcing full table compactions while ingest was running.

 The test we ran shows that basic functionality works well, it would be nice to